 Q: Will Google support my SEO efforts to move my domain from .com to a new TLD?
 How do I move my website without losing any search ranking or history?

-A: We have extensive site move documentation in our Help Center.
-We treat these moves the same as any other site move.
+As per google, they treat these moves the same as any other site move.
 That said, domain changes can take time to be processed for search (and outside of search, users expect email addresses to remain valid over a longer period of time), so it’s generally best to choose a domain that will fit your long-term needs.

 We hope this gives you more information on how the new top level domains are handled.
 If you have any more questions, feel free to drop them here, or ask in our help forums.